-Cavities occur in over 90%of adults, and if you have one, our dentist will recommend a composite restoration (also known as a synthetic or white resin).
+Cavities occur in over 90%of adults, and if you have one, our Langley dental clinic will recommend a composite restoration (also known as a synthetic or white resin).
 We always recommend that our patients have their cavity worked on before it progresses into something more serious.
 Prompt treatment can help lower your risk of infection too.

 Why We Prefer Composite Fillings at our Langley Office